-International hit In The Mood arrives in Australia and creator and director Bud Forrest is in the studio to talk about bringing swing back to life.
+International hit In The Mood came back from Australia and creator and director Bud Forrest was in the studio to talk about bringing swing back to life.
 View the interview and a sample of the show by clicking on the clip from the video below......

 Hop aboard the "Chattanooga Choo Choo" and you'll soon be "IN THE MOOD" to hear some great musicians "Sing, Sing, Sing."
 Much more than just a concert, IN THE MOOD is a fully staged tribute to Glenn Miller, Tommy Dorsey, Benny Goodman and all the big band greats of the '40s.
 Complete with costumes and choreography, IN THE MOOD pays homage to America's greatest generation, when people listened and boogied to up-tempo big band rhythms and danced intimate ballads.
 Many of the musical arrangements were written by Vic Schoen, the conductor and arranger for The Andrews Sisters and Music Director for both Universal and Paramount Pictures.
 Experience the swing, the rhythm and the jazzy, brassy, sentimental music of this pivotal time in America's history.